Wodan58/42minjoy/doc/JOYimplJOY.md

 Compiling on old machines shows that the software is portable.

-Speed of execution is not so relevant anymore.
+Speed of execution is not so relevant anymore, but it does show that a multi-tasking OS such as MINIX is slower when executing a single task than a single-tasking OS.